Schobbish/pigen/README.md

 # pigen
 Generates pi to as many digits as you want.

 Uses the equation from the beginning of [this video](https://youtu.be/LhlqCJjbEa0), where mathematician Matt Parker calculates pi by hand for Pi Day 2018.
-For some reason this equation works better than others variants of the same equation that I tried (probably because the square root bit is outside the summation).
+The equation used is a variant of the Chudnovsky algorithm.
+For some reason this variant works better than other variants of the same algorithm that I tried (probably because the square root bit is outside the summation).

 ## Installation
 Just download or clone this repository.
 You will need Python 3.

 ## Usage
-This only applies to MacOS and probably other Unix-based systems.
+This only applies to MacOS and probably other Unix-based systems (tested only on Raspbian though).

-There are a couple ways to run this.
-You can double click on it (the easiest way), which will open Terminal (or the equivalent) and prompt you for the number of digits you want.

-You can also run it in your shell by typing in the path to the pigen executable script.
-Running it this way gives you a couple more options than double clicking does.
-You can run `$ /path/to/pigen -h` to see then all, or use this table if you need help.

-[table]
+Double-click `pigen` or `superpigen` to run it.
+Terminal (or your platform's equivalent) will be opened, and you will be prompted for the number of digits to generate. `superpigen` will show progress reports when generating greater than or equal to 10,000 digits, but is probably slower than `pigen`.

+`superpigen` has a parser, so it will also accept arguments when run in the command line. `-d digits` or `--digits digits` will skip the prompt and generate `digits` decimal places.
+Use `-s` or `--silent` after `digits` to skip printing progress reports. `-t kvalue` or `--test kvalue` will test how many digits of pi generated using `kvalue` as the upper bound of the summation used in the algorithm is.
+You will need to hard code a true pi in the script (put it in the empty string in or near line 74).